i-stonkaite/api-demo-tests/README.md

 ## Installation

 1. Download repo
-2. Install project node_modules by running:
+2. Install node_modules in project's directory:
    npm install

 ## Scripts

-The following script allows running tests via UI provided by cypress:
+First script allows running tests via UI provided by cypress:

 1. Navigate to a project's folder
 2. Paste the following to the terminal: npm cypress:open
-3. Double click on a single test for it to run or the directory (in this case integration) for all tests to run within the directory
+3. Once Cypress window opens, double click on a single test for it to run, or click on "Run 4 integration specs" link for all tests to run within the directory

-The following script run all tests via the command line:
+The following script runs all tests via the command line:

 1. Navigate to a project's folder
 2. Paste the following to the terminal: npm cypress:run